Andean Bear Carers Bolivia

 Adults of both sexes 18+

-The project costs 5210 Bolivianos (approx. US$762) for 4 weeks and 1060 Bolivianos per week thereafter.
+The project costs 6030 Bolivianos for 4 weeks and 1235 Bolivianos per week thereafter.
 The fee includes shared accommodation in the volunteer house, hot showers, sheets, towels, laundry facilities, 3 meals per day, and a donation to buy food and medicine for the animals.
-A fully refundable cash deposit on arrival of US$100 is required, for the following items: volunteer shirt, towel, bedding, room key, etc. Upon return of these items the full amount will be refunded.
+A non refundable deposit of US$230 is required to secure your place on the program.

 We always welcome vets, vet nurses, zoo-technical, or animal trainers that are willing to spend some time with us.